University College, Toronto: Academics

 The University College Council is the college's governing body, overseeing administrative, budgetary and academic matters.
 The principal, in addition to chairing the College Council, serves as the chief executive of the college.
 Student are represented on the College Council by the leaders of the Literary and Athletic Society and eight additional students.

 University College houses several academic programs within the University of Toronto, further varied by major, minor and specialist concentrations, including Canadian studies, cognitive science, drama, health studies, and sexual diversity studies.
 The college houses a number of visiting fellows who take residence and office at the college.

 The former Laidlaw Wing that used to house the college library until UC's Revitalization project in 2018.
 The Wing remains the home of Art Museum at the University of Toronto.

 University College hosts five sets of annual public lecture series.
 The Alexander Lectures, founded in 1928 and named for English professor W.J.
 Alexander, focuses on literature over four successive lectures.
 The Graham Lectures, established in 1930, explores scientific topics from astronomy to zoology in a non-technical manner.
 The F.E.L.
 Priestley Memorial Lectures in the History of Ideas are interdisciplinary, encompassing topics in social science and humanities such as literature, economics, history, geography, philosophy, theology, science, political science, as well as applied fields such as business, law, and medicine.
 The Stubbs Lecture, founded in 1988, focuses on Greek, Latin, or English literature.
 The Teetzel Lectures concentrates on art and architecture over three successive days.

+Library

 The Laidlaw Library was the main library of University College from the 1960s until the College's Revitalization project in 2018.
 The library has since moved back to its original location in the East Hall where the library was housed until the fire of 1890.
 The modern University College Library specialized in subjects related to the college's in-house academic programs in the humanities and social sciences.
 It comprises a main collection of over 20,000 volumes, including the Avie Bennett Collection and the Al Purdy Collection.